KalicoCrew/kalico/docs/Config_Reference_Bleeding_Edge.md

 #enabled_extruders: extruder
 ```

-Smooth input shaper can be used to mitigate the effect of resonant frequency vibrations on print quality.
+Smooth input shapers can be used to mitigate the effect of resonant frequency
+vibrations on print quality.
+They
+are a more complex alternative to the standard klipper input shapers.

-See the bleed edge feature guide (ADD LINK) for information on the function of smooth input shaper types.
+See the bleed edge feature guide (ADD LINK) for information on the function of
+smooth input shaper types.

 ```
 [input_shaper]